-Refer to the Contact and Droplet Precautions Suspect/Confirmed Ebola Virus Disease.
-Single-patient room and dedicated bathroom is required.
-Room door to remain closed to limit access to room.
+Refer to the Droplet and Contact Precautions Suspect/Confirmed Ebola Virus Disease.

+Single-resident room and dedicated bathroom is required.
+Room door to remain closed to limit access to room

 Refer to the PPE Requirements for Suspect/Confirmed Viral Hemorrhagic Fever (VHF) (Ebola) for details on donning, doffing and disposal of PPE.
 Post donning posters for PPE used on the wall of the Donning/Doffing room.